luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 tutorialX_intro.txt: The tutorial equivalence of introduction file.

-tutorial1_NPCs.json: The NPC file for tutorial 1 esclusively.
+tutorial1_NPCs.json: The NPC file for tutorial 1 exclusively.
 Only this tutorial focuses on hall scene, so only tutorial 1 has NPC file.

 tutorialX_outro.txt: The outro file for the three tutorials.

-Therefore, to add a new scenario, one need to add one cyber file and one NPC file, and optionally an intro file and one outro file.
+Therefore, to add a new scenario, one needs to add one cyber file and one NPC file, and optionally an intro file and one outro file.
 The scenario number is not in any way bound to the content of the scenario.
 So that you can renumber them as you want, even adding scenarios in between old ones.
 However, the scenario numbers have to be consecutive, otherwise, the loader will stop at the first missing scenario.
 It's also recommended to add entries in personalNotes.json for new acts and buffs you have created.